Raymond Burr: Biographical contradictions

-In the late 1950s, Burr was rumored to be romantically involved with Natalie Wood.
-Wood's agent sent her on public dates so she could be noticed by directors and producers, and so the men she dated could present themselves in public as heterosexuals.
-The dates helped to disguise Wood's relationship with Robert Wagner, whom she later married.
+In the late 1950s, Burr was rumored to be romantically involved with the much younger Natalie Wood.
+Wood's agent sent her on such public dates so she could be noticed by directors and producers, and so the men she dated could present themselves in public as heterosexuals.
+The dates also helped to disguise Wood's relationship with Robert Wagner, whom she later married.
 Burr reportedly resented Warner Bros.' decision to promote her attachment to another gay actor, Tab Hunter, rather than him.
 Robert Benevides later said, "He was a little bitter about it.
 He was really in love with her, I guess."
 (Note: Someone who worked on the set with Burr and Wood thought they had a certain chemistry, but later said, "I think everybody knew about his sexual preferences, but that was just something that was in the motion picture business.")

 Later accounts of Burr's life say that he hid his homosexuality to protect his career.
 "That was a time in Hollywood history when homosexuality was not countenanced", Associated Press reporter Bob Thomas recalled in a 2000 episode of Biography.
 "Ray was not a romantic star by any means, but he was a very popular figure ...
 If it was revealed at that time in Hollywood history it would have been very difficult for him to continue."
 (Note: Hedda Hopper received information from an informant in 1963 and wrote to Burr, "Dear Ray, What the hell did you do in Phoenix?
 If the enclosed letter is correct, this is the first intimation I've had of it."
 She did not repeat the enclosure's charges, but reassured Burr that if trouble developed, he need only "call on the mother of Paul Drake and I will stand up and swear anything for you".
 Her son, William Hopper, had played detective Paul Drake on Perry Mason.)

 Arthur Marks, a producer of Perry Mason, recalled Burr's talk of wives and children: "I know he was just putting on a show. ...
 That was my gut feeling.
 I think the wives and the loving women, the Natalie Wood thing, were a bit of a cover."
 Dean Hargrove, executive producer of the Perry Mason TV films, said in 2006, "I had always assumed that Raymond was gay, because he had a relationship with Robert Benevides for a very long time.
 Whether or not he had relationships with women, I had no idea.
 I did know that I had trouble keeping track of whether he was married or not in these stories.
 Raymond had the ability to mythologize himself, to some extent, and some of his stories about his past ... tended to grow as time went by."